MateoLz21/MateoLz21/README.md

 🌱 &nbsp;I'm on track for learning more about Artificial Intelligence, Systems Design, and Cloud Architecture.\
 ✍️ &nbsp;In my free time, I study Graphic Design and Program personal projects.\
 💬 &nbsp;Feel free to reach out to me for pro bono consulting and volunteering, or just for some interesting discussion.\
-✉️ &nbsp;You can shoot me an email at avsingh@umass.edu!
+✉️ &nbsp;You can shoot me an email at mateoquispepacheco@gmail.com!
 I'll try to respond as soon as I can.\
 📄 &nbsp;Please have a look at my [Résumé](https://www.adityavsingh.com/resume.html) for more details about me.
 I'm open to feedback and suggestions!

 <img alt="Night Coding" src="https://camo.githubusercontent.com/d1e9733ec79822bcadf8b9a1035840ee511e2f022fe9f652cc163db23dc171d3/68747470733a2f2f6d656469612e67697068792e636f6d2f6d656469612f53576f536b4e36447854737a71494b4571762f67697068792e676966" align="right"/>